 Faverolles chickens come in a wide color palette, from Mahogany, Black, Buff, Blue, Blue Salmon, Cuckoo, Ermine, Laced Blue, to Splash.
 But only two colors are actually recognized by the American Poultry Association: White and Salmon.

 Any and all of these color variations possess the unique traits of the Faverolles, but it is in the Salmon that their colors really shine best.
-If you want to know more about the other types of Faverolles, you can click here.
 This article covers everything you need to know about Salmon Faverolles.

 What are Faverolles?